-Having successfully completed several other projects for this client, it was only natural that he would again call on award winning design company René Dekker Design, to carry out the interior fit out for his newly acquired family country house.
+Having successfully completed several other projects for this client, it was only natural that he would again call on award winning interior design company René Dekker Design, to carry out the interior fit out for his newly acquired family country house.
 Located within one of the UK’s premier gated communities and nestling squarely in the middle of immaculately kept grounds, the house is like a building from an English fairy tale.
 As one strolls up the winding driveway, the house presents itself resembling a modest late Georgian country manor, resplendent with its limestone portico, red brick façade with white stucco details and clinging ivy.

 Once through the front door, the luxury interior belies your first impressions and you find yourself in a classically inspired modern family home.
 Original oak flooring has now been combined with a symphony of taupes and golds, and apart from the ceilings, all traces of white have been replaced with warm natural shades.
 The entrance hall is a double volume space, dominated by a classical u-shaped ‘swept’ staircase which is positioned centrally at ground level and then peels away in opposite directions from the half landing.
 Symmetry has been carefully prescribed here without creating unnecessary formality.
 There is a pair of elegant sculptural consuls, made from beaten metal with limestone tops, positioned on either side of the room.
 Each has a table scape consisting of a pair of fine, hand blown glass lamps with silk shades, a centrally hung matching mirror and a bespoke deep buttoned ottoman positioned underneath.
 On the first half landing hangs a large original artwork by Godwin Hoffman supported on either side by a pair of decorative gold wall lights, and the whole scene is perfectly crowned with a contemporary gold chandelier.
 The warmth here is created by the luxuriant gold wall covering and the sumptuous gold-silk curtains which have been interlined to give a full and rich appearance to the window treatment.